 Welcome!Welcome to the homepage of the Systems Software Research Group in the Bradley Department of Electrical & Computer Engineering at Virginia Tech.
-The group's general research areas include operating systems, distributed systems, real-time systems, virtualization, language run-times, compilers, middleware and networks.
+The group's general research areas include operating systems, concurrency, distributed systems, real-time systems, virtualization, run-times, compilers, and middleware.
 A cross-cutting goal is to understand how to build software systems -- broadly defined -- that are scalable, efficient, and reliable.
-Ongoing projects include transactional memory for multicores and distributed systems, scalable operating systems for multicores, multicore real-time Linux, automated concurrency refactoring, and virtual machine migration.
+Ongoing projects include transactional memory for multicores and distributed systems, scalable operating systems for multicores, automated concurrency refactoring, and real-time virtualization.

-Siraj Ali selected as NREIP InternSiraj Ali has been selected for the Naval Research Enterprise Internship Program at Naval Surface Warfare Center Dahlgren for Summer 2014.
-Congratulations Siraj!
+Our undergraduate student Kevin McGee has been selected for the Naval Research Enterprise Internship Program at Naval Surface Warfare Center Dahlgren for Summer 2015.
+Congratulations Kevin!